Support information for this lesson:

 Humans are believed to have originated in Africa (Fig. 15; although this has recently been questioned: LINK).
 Therefore, high levels of MSH and darker skin were likely traits that were positively selected because they protect from skin cancer (Fig. 1).
 When humans migrated north, the selection criteria shifted towards lighter skin, especially since nutrition will not have been optimal to prevent Rickets (Fig. 1).
 Therefore, one can imagine that mild genetic mutations (referred to as genetic variations) were selected for which would reduce MSH expression, increase ASIP or reduce (but not abolish) MC1R activity, thus still leaving the flexible option of gaining tan in summer.
 In the grey and cloudy north even mutations in the MC1R gene were tolerated, in spite of the fact that the ability to tan is severely reduced.

-There is one exception to this trend: indigenous peoples who live near the poles have darker skin yet live at very high latitudes where there is low UV.
+There is one exception to this trend: indigenous peoples who live near the poles have darker skin although there is low UV irradiation (due to low solar elevation and high ozone content absorbing the UV).
 However, these populations do not suffer from the expected lack of vitamin D (Fig. 1) because they supplement it from their fish-rich diet.
 In recent years there has been a higher incidence of vitamin D deficiency due to changes in diet (Sharma et al, 2011).